 Call for Exhibition Proposals

 The Wright Art Center at Delta State University is pleased to accept exhibition proposals from individual artists, collaborative groups, and curators.
 Works in any media by artists at any stage in their career will be considered, with preference given to emerging and mid-career artists whose work presents a novel and thought-provoking approach to making and thinking about art.
 Proposals will be evaluated on artistic merit, conceptual integrity, and accordance with our mission.
-We are currently accepting proposals for the 2021-2022 academic year.
+We are currently accepting proposals for the 2023-2024 academic year and beyond.

 Call for Entries Annual Juried Student Exhibition